JustAHuman-xD/VaultHuntersExtraRules/README.md

 - vaultExtraLocalizedGameRules (default: false) - whether to allow localized game rules in the vault
   - true - allows localized game rules in the vault
   - false (default) - no change
+- vaultExtraAllowFlasksWhilePause (default: false) - whether to allow player use Respec Flask while he is in first room and timer is stopped
+  - true - allows to use Respec Flask in first room while timer in vault is stopped.
+  - false (default) - no change

 ## Commands
 If `vaultExtraLocalizedGameRules` is set to `true`, you can use the following commands to change the game rules: